gallardorafael/sentinel-cloud/README.md

 # SENTINEL
 AI-powered Drone Surveillance for Autonomous Search and Rescue, Law Enforcement and Defense.
-SENTINEL is a project developing a comprehensive drone-based surveillance system for aerial vehicles-based surveillance applications.
+SENTINEL is a project developing a comprehensive drone-based system for aerial surveillance applications.

 SENTINEL is based on a two-tier architecture: